dasassygoat/ComputerSetupDocumentation/FileSystem.md

 # Windows File Directory - _Work in Progress_

-Background: A clean and well organized file structure is desired.
-I create my own projects, some of the projects should be stored while others probably could be deleted with no harm.
-I download source code and some of the source code I only use to look at the code and other times it is used for modifications.
+Background: A clean and well organized file structure is the visual representation of a clean soul.
+I create my own projects, some of the projects should be kept longterm while others could/should probably be deleted.
+A prime example is video and book source code which I may never actually open, or look at the code one.
+Other situation is the times it is actually used for modifications.

 Purpose: Organize the file system to satisfy the following requirements
   - All code should be available on the local machine as well as backed up